statechannels/statechannels/packages/server-wallet/docs/index.md

 # Objective-driven Wallet architecture

 In order to fulfil its responsibilities, a state channel wallet must be carefully architected.
 This section describes one approach that we are pursuing.
+Let's consider the most important responsibility of a state channels wallet, besides secure storage of secrets and states:

-> Notice that signing a state or a blockchain transaction is only ever done with permission.
+> Signing a state or a blockchain transaction is only ever done with permission.

 Here, “explicit permission” shall be implied by an API call.
 “Implicit permission” is governed by another mechanism that we call _Objectives._ Objectives are a device that allow for